hausgold/pricehubble/README.md

 exceptions.

-The non-bang variants (eg. `PriceHubble::ValuationRequest#perform`, without the exclamation mark) wont raise and just return empty results (eg. `false` or `[]`).
+The non-bang variants (eg. `PriceHubble::ValuationRequest#perform`, without the exclamation mark) won't raise and just return empty results (eg. `false` or `[]`).
 This might me comfortable in complex control flows or when you do not care if one out of 100 times the data is missing.
 But watch out for bad/invalid requests you might mask with